Winston-Lin/dziganto.github.io/_posts/2018-1-22-Caesar-Cipher.md

 ## Discussion

-Now if you've given this a little thought, you can still see a way to crack this cipher wide open.
-Did you notice that certain letters repeat more often.
-With a little knowledge of the English language, for example the frequency of each letter, we can deduce plaintext-to-ciphertext letter mappings.
+Now if you've given this a little thought, you can see a way to crack this cipher wide open.
+The English language is replete with structure.
+Certain letters appear far more frequently than others.
+The letter *e*, for example, is the most common letter in the English language.
+Another giveaway is double letters of which only so pairings exist.
+So given longer snippets of text, you can deduce plaintext-to-ciphertext letter mappings with ease.

 ![Letter Frequency](/assets/images/letter_frequency.png?raw=true){: .center-image }

-The letter *e* is the most common letter in the English language.
-Using that fact alone can help us break the Caesar cipher given enough text.
-Another giveaway is double letters.
-Only so many double letter pairings exist, so that's yet another way of deducing plaintext-to-cipher mappings.
-If all else fails or you just want to find the answer very quickly, a brute force search will expose the plaintext with little effort.
+If all else fails or you just want to find the answer quickly, a brute force search will expose the plaintext.

 Let's see how that works.